ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 ### Scrolling

-It's easy to create scrolling rooms like the ones used in Lucasarts games like Monkey Island (tm) and Day of the Tentacle.
+It's easy to create scrolling rooms like the ones used in LucasArts games like Monkey Island (TM) and Day of the Tentacle.

 To do this, just import a background scene that is larger than your game resolution.
-For example, in a 320x200 game, 500x200 is a good size for Lucasarts-type rooms.
+For example, in a 320x200 game, 500x200 is a good size for LucasArts-type rooms.

 That's all you have to do.
 Draw on the walkable areas, hotspots and so on, as normal, and then save the room.
 The screen will scroll to follow